Updated March 17, 2023

 - Features that are very critical to business requirements and are technically feasible.

 3. Planning, Design, and Development

-- Test scripts that are created should include all the test scenarios but should be small or a large test case having multiple scenarios is to be divided into smaller test cases as it helps in finding the bugs easily and debug them.
+- Test scripts that are created should include all the test scenarios but should be small or a large test case.
+Having multiple scenarios is to be divided into smaller test cases as it helps find the bugs easily and debug them.
 Test suites that contain all the tests.

 - Cases define the complete order of running the test cases should be created very keenly in order to ensure smooth flow and no human intervention.